ellakoa/postcard-poem/content/posts/rose-castles.md

   valerian are in abundance.
 Blooming Lovely
 collection: Wonderful Britain
 aspect: landscape
-image: /img/walmer-beach-flowers-tiny.jpg
+image: /img/walmer-flowers-beach-1.jpg
 metaImage: /img/face.jpg
 alt: Deal and Walmer fishing boats atop the beach, large clusters of pink, white, red flowers blooming on the pebbles.
 poem: |-
-  Deal town not too big and not too small
-  Fronted by pebbles and a low sea wall
+  Fronted by pebbles and a white sea wall
   Named alleys lead to charming streets where tall houses lean and tightly meet
-  The area is steeped in villainous mystery
-  And awash with a colourful nautical history
+  The area is steeped in villainous mystery and awash with a colourful nautical history
-  Two castles built in the shape of a rose
+  Castles built in the shape of a rose
   A memorial bandstand where music flows
   Fishing boats sit atop the shingle beach under vast skies that dominate